uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 ```

-## Destroing the kubernetes cluster
+## Destroying the kubernetes cluster

-Firstly you need to delete any resource that was not created by terraform.
-It'll most likely be an Elastic Load balancer that was created when you ran `gen3 roll all`.
+First you need to delete any resource that was not created by terraform.
+It will most likely be an Elastic Load balancer that was created when you ran `gen3 roll all`.

 You can view if you have a reverse proxy attached to an ELB through the following command: